hashicorp/terraform-aws-terraform-enterprise/examples/root-example/README.md

 # Terraform Enterprise HA (Beta) Example

-This example assumes you have already set up your gcp project with the required prereqs:
+This example assumes you have already set up your aws project with the required prereqs:

 	* VPC
 	* Subnets (both public and private) spread across multiple AZs